KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Settings-Article.md

 ## Keyboard Settings

-KeyboardKit has a ``Keyboard/Settings`` class that has a global ``Keyboard/Settings/store`` for persisting settings.
-It will automatically sync settings between the main app and its keyboard if you use a ``KeyboardApp`` that defines an App Group.
-Read more in the "How to..." section.
+KeyboardKit has a ``KeyboardSettings`` class that has a ``KeyboardSettings/store`` for persisting settings.
+It will automatically sync settings between the main app and its keyboard if you use a ``KeyboardApp`` that defines an ``KeyboardApp/appGroupId``.

-Since auto-peristed settings properties use `@AppStorage`, they will use the store available when they're first used.
-You must therefore set up your custom store before accessing any of these properties.
+Since the auto-peristed settings properties will use the store that is available when they're first used, you must set up your custom store before accessing any of these properties.
+Do this by

 Each namespace has a separate settings class that provides namespace-related settings.
 Each context has a ``KeyboardContext/settings-swift.property`` property that acts as the main settings instance for each namespace.